 Interestingly, disbarment is not always permanent.
-A disbarred attorney can petition to have his license reinstated.
-For this reason, before hiring an attorney it is prudent to contact the bar association or commission that licenses attorneys in your area to ask if your prospective attorney has previously been subject to disciplinary action, and also to ensure that the attorney is currently licensed in good standing.
+A disbarred attorney can petition to have his or her license reinstated.
+For this reason, before hiring an attorney, it is prudent to contact your state’s bar association or the commission that licenses attorneys in your area to ask whether your prospective attorney has previously been subject to disciplinary action, and also to ensure that the attorney is currently licensed in good standing.

 In rare instances, a disciplined attorney may not follow the required steps to notify clients and return case files.
 If that happens, a judge will usually appoint another lawyer to carry out those responsibilities and notify clients.
 This trustee is not is not your new attorney, but is simply facilitating the process so you can find a new attorney.